jklaiho/PullToRefresh/README.markdown

 3. Create a view controller that is a subclass of PullRefreshViewController.

 4. Run `[self setTableViewToRefresh:aTableView]` on the UITableView for which you wish to enable pull-to-refresh.
-This is probably best done in your `-viewDidLoad:` method.
+This is probably best done in your `-viewDidLoad` method.
 Failure to do this will raise an exception when scrolling the table view.

 5. If your view controller subclass implements any of the following